previousnext/frontend-challenge/README.md

 Inside the `design` folder there is a PSD file.

-Inside `src/components` is a very light-weight sass scaffold in the form of a handful of base components, some very simple utility classes and one example button component.
+Inside `src/components` is a very light-weight SASS scaffold in the form of a handful of base components, some very simple utility classes and one example button component.
 You'll be expected to flesh this out with your own layout, form, and module components, using a combination of SASS, twig and jQuery (where necessary).